 Transition, Not Succession

 What if the next generation lacks the personal and technical skills required to take the family business reins?
 In such cases it may be wiser to hire non-family individuals for top management positions, while the second generation retains ownership.
-“The wisest arrangement may be to keep the business in the family and have outsiders run it,” says Pervin.
+“The wisest arrangement may be to keep the business in the family and have outsiders run it,” said Pervin.

 While taking on non-family management may be emotionally challenging for the family, it is one more example of the benefits to be gained from skillful management of the interface between the enterprise’s family and business systems.